- What are Debt Funds?

 These funds are particularly popular among new investors who want a short term investment with limited risk.
-The maturity period of these funds ranges from 1 year up to 3 years and we have a detailed guide on short term mutual funds.
+The maturity period of short term funds and ultra short term funds ranges from 1 year up to 3 years.

 5. Credit Opportunities Fund

 These funds are relatively risky in nature.
 Fund managers that manage credit opportunities fund undertake calculated risk by investing in lower-rated debt instruments in the anticipation of improved rating at a future date.
 They do this on the basis of market analysis and research.
 If they manage to get this right, they will be in a position to offer a higher return on investment for their investors.

 6. Gilt Funds

 These funds invest only in government-issued securities that are rated very well.
 Gilt funds provide a high but volatile rate of return with low credit risk.

 Fixed maturity plans are very similar to fixed deposits.
 They are close-ended debt funds.
 They invest in fixed-income securities with a mandatory lock-in period.
 You can invest in these funds only during the initial offer period.

 There are certain funds that have performed particularly well in the past decade.
 I wanted to mention a few of them here and include some information on how they are performed.

 Scripbox recommends ICICI Pru Liquid Fund (Growth) for investment within the liquid-debt mutual fund category.
 The fund has also maintained a higher-than-average level of return predictability, while also ensuring the market determined risk is lowest among its category peers.
 In our view, the credit quality of the underlying holdings (current and historical) is better than the category average.
 With a past performance of 17 years, the fund has an extended history for analysis and the track record is excellent.
 With an AUM or relative size of Rs 34,602.577 cr, the scheme is the leader within the category of the liquid mutual fund.